 “I’d love to get a full-time job and be in the hockey world and teach fans on a nightly basis what we see as a player or as a coach,” Sopel said.
 “Try to build their awareness of the game.
 Then they pass it along to the next fan and it’s another way of building this great game.”

 But playing the game comes first.
-Sopel, who has seized upon the hashtag #EnjoyTheSkate while building his social media profile, still loves going to the rink every day.
+Sopel, who has seized upon the hashtag #EnjoyTheSkate while building his social media profile, finishing all schedule LinkedIn direct messages and still loves going to the rink every day.